Storware/drovirt/README.md

 DRoVirt data mover is supposed to periodically snapshot and export data from RHV/oVirt API and transfer it to a second location where increments can be restored.
 ![DRoVirt architecture](https://raw.githubusercontent.com/Storware/drovirt/master/img/DRoVirt-architecture.png)

+## To Do
+* nginx & uwsgi, postgresql servers do not start after reboot
+* Command Line Interface
+* Non-blocking VM acquisition